Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Propensity- leaning, proclivity, trend, drift, aim, inclination, bias, predisposition, tendency.

-Proselytize- to convert or attempt to convert as a proselyte; recruit.
+Proselytize- to convert or attempt to convert as a proselyte; recruit, indoctrinate.
 To induce someone to convert to one's own religious faith, cause, political party, or to espouse one's doctrine.
 Proselyte; one who converts as such.

 Prudence- discretion (wise self-restraint), foresight, forethought, circumspection (moral or social repercussion awareness).
-Careful management, good judgment, caution, wisdom, judicious, sapient.
+Careful management, good judgment, caution, wisdom, judicious, sapience (sapient), temperance, meekness.

 Quagmire- stalemate, deadlock, dilemma, fix, quandary, impasse, standstill, entanglement.

-Quell- hush, pacify, appease, suppress, silence, extinguish, assuage.
+Quell- hush, pacify, appease, mollify, suppress, silence, extinguish, assuage, mitigate, placate, slake, temper, alleviate, quench.

 Quintessential- the pure and concentrated essence of a substance.
 The most perfect embodiment of something.
-Representing the perfect example of a class or quality, epitome.
+Representing the perfect example of a class or quality, epitome, nonpareil.

 Refute- to prove false or incorrect.
 To overthrow or dispute using evidence.To deny the accuracy or truth; exonerate, repudiate, clear, acquit, vindicate, defend, uphold, support, supplant.

 Reiterate- to say, state, or perform again.
-Recaptulate, repeat.
+Recaptulate, repeat, iterate.

 Relative- something dependent upon external conditions for its specific nature, size, etc. Existing or having its specific nature only by relation to something else; not absolute or independent.
 Having relation or connection.
 Contingent.